 Cam Baskerville graduated from Georgia Southern University in 2013, where he studied Sport Management and had a minor in Business.
 He has been apart of the TSF family since 2013.

-Cam is currently a Video Associate for the Philadelphia 76ers.
+Cam is currently a Video Operations Assistant with the Brooklyn Nets.
+Previously, Cam was a Video Associate for the Philadelphia 76ers.
 His duties include, providing advanced in-game analytics throughout the season, creating Player Personnel reports and video edits for opposing teams.
 Also, Cam produces Player Development video edits of practice, training and in-game situations for individual players on the team using Synergy, Second Spectrum, and Sportscode.
 He assists with individual pre-game development and practice workouts for players, which mainly consists of instructing and competing against them.
-Prior to joining the 76ers, Cam was a Basketball Operations Intern for the Philadelphia 76ers Development League Affiliate, Delaware 87ers.
+Prior to joining the Nets & 76ers, Cam was a Basketball Operations Intern for the Philadelphia 76ers Development League Affiliate, Delaware 87ers.

 During his time with the 87ers, he supported compiling and producing advanced scouting reports. led and assisted with overseeing individual player development, which resulted in NBA Call-Ups for 3 different players for numerous teams (Jordan McRae-Phoenix Suns/Cleveland Cavaliers, Sean Kilpatrick-Denver Nuggets/Brooklyn Nets, Christian Wood-Philadelphia 76ers).
 Cam also gathered intel reports for the Philadelphia 76ers on players eligible for the 2016 NBA Draft and maintained an analytical model in Excel that correlated physical ball placement on the court with possession success/failure.
 Additionally, Cam has scouted and trained numerous levels of talent from high school to the professionals.